newcastle-shapenote/newcastle-shapenote-website/index.md

 singing_title: Sacred Harp singing at the Bridge
 singing_date_time: Every Wednesday – 7.30pm to 10pm
 singing_description: |
+  - Singing again after a long break due to coronavirus
   - A welcoming, free singing for everyone.
   - No experience is necessary.
   - Come when you can.
 Go when you need to.